TurtlePU/lambda-calculus/README.md

 # lambda-calculus

 An LC interpreter with GHCi interface.
+Run as simply as `cabal run`.